DataBiosphere/toil/docs/cwl/running.rst

 **Understanding toil log files**

-There is a `worker_log.txt` file for each Toil job.
-This file is written to while the job is running, and uploaded at the end if the job finishes or if running at debug log level.
-If uploaded, the contents are printed to the main log file and transferred to a log file in the `--logDir` folder.
+There is a worker log for each Toil job.
+This log is written to a file on the node while the job is running, and uploaded to the job store at the end if the job fails or if running at debug log level.
+If uploaded, the contents are later printed to the main log file by the leader, and also transferred to a per-job log file in the ``--writeLogs`` directory, if used.

 The new log file will be named something like:
 ::